 The program also includes a parallel program of training in a range of Transversal Skills for developing their academic careers, and poster sessions for the participants to present their PhD research projects.

 Who can apply?

 This PhD Academy is offered to PhD students, post-docs and young researchers in Urban Design, Urban Studies, Urban planning, Geography, Sociology, Economics, History of cities and water, Environmental Science and Engineering.

 This PhD Academy is a postponed 2020 activity.
-Applications are currently closed, however, should any places become available, a new call for applications will be opened on December 5, 2020.
+Applications are currently closed, however, should any places become available, a new call for applications will be opened.

 Sign up for VIU communications to receive updates by email.